fizzo999/RESTy/README.md

 05-24-2021 9:59pm - Application now has a fully-functional frontend displaying user input plus choice of REST method - buttons to show up as h2/h3 on the page - all managed through state - transfered up through use of a class method/ function.

+05-25-2021 9:59pm - phase 2 completed - ability to GET requests and display JSON data that comes back - also tests done - also deploy through Netlify (and github started) and sandbox updated

 ## Credits and Collaborations

 - Number and name of feature: setup file structure, write index.html, index,js, App.js, Form.js, Header.js, Footer.js PLUS all the scss files (for each file)- repo on github and deploy to sandbox